309thEDDGE/tip/README.md

 * If the TIP [source code](https://github.com/309thEDDGE/tip) release version is updated in the recipe, reset the build number to 0
 * If only the recipe changes or the TIP source is modified and the version remains the same, increment the build number.

-The motivation to update the recipe, `meta.yaml`, in `tip-feedstock/recipe` can be described by the scenarios
+The motivation to update the recipe, `recipe.yaml` (`meta.yaml` in the older build paradigm), in `tip-feedstock/recipe` can be described by the scenarios
 * A new version of TIP has been released and the change must be reflected in the published `conda-forge` package
 * TIP has new dependencies or new executables which must be checked for compatibility with the `conda-forge` build process.
 Both will also require updates to the recipe.
 * The recipe itself needs to be updated in some other way